hbowie/softdevbigideas/ideas/Make Problems Visible.md

 * Shoot the messengers who report them;
 * Ignore the problems in hopes they will go away;
 * Stick your head in the sand and wait until someone else notices the problems;
-* Find someone you can blame for causing the problems.
+* Find someone else you can blame for causing the problems.

 As new problems are discovered, instead of falling back on any of these behaviors, it is important to accept the problems as part of the work that needs to be done.